profile-pic

 Oct, 2020 - Mar, 2021 5 months

-My role was to work on the client's projects according to the company's requirements and also to develop an e-commerce multivendor platform for the company.
-Designed and implemented intuitive user interfaces (UI) and interactive features.
+My role involved working on client projects according to the companys requirements, as well as leading the development of an e-commerce multivendor platform.
+Designed and implemented intuitive user interfaces (UI) and interactive features to enhance user experience.
 Integrated RESTful API and third-party APIs like Google Maps, Firebase, and many more.
-For Version Control, GitHub was used.

 Major Projects